holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_scratch/01_shapes/lesson_plan_day_2.md

 - YouTube video loaded up and ready to go
     - Flipbook video: https://www.youtube.com/shorts/5d_Fz9HEwr0
 - Have PRIMM triangle with squares at edges example up and ready to run in Scratch
-- Schoology assessment on "Scratch loops" posted
+- `Homework: Scratch Loops` Schoology assessment posted
     - See `assessment.md`
+    - Allowed to take assessment up to two times

 ### Actual Lesson